masc-ucsc/docs/docs/pyrope/05b-statements.md

 The `match` statement is similar to a chain of unique if/elif, like the `unique if/elif` sequence.
-The `match` statement is a replacement for the common "unique parallel case" Verilog directive, and behaves like also having an `optimize` statement, which allows for more efficient code generation than a sequence of `if/else`.
+The `match` statement is a replacement for the common "unique parallel case" Verilog directive, and behaves like also having an `assume` statement, which allows for more efficient code generation than a sequence of `if/else`.

 Every `match` **must end with an `else` arm** — omitting it is a parse